readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ## Problem statement

 Railroads are one of the most asset-intensive industries in the world.
-In addition to tracks, rolling stock and terminals, railroads own communications infrastructure and other assets that must perform perfectly at all times, both for safety and efficiency (IBM 2015).
+In addition to tracks, rolling stock and terminals, railroads own communications infrastructure and other assets that must perform perfectly at all times, both for safety and efficiency.
 Points account for 33% of all delays in the Norwegian railway system (this has been identified prior to the hackfest).
 Being able to quantify a metric value for improvement is key in order to assess success.
 During the 5-day hackfest in June 2017, the core team decided that a decrease of 18% (resulting in 15% fault rate compared to 33%) would be looked upon as a success.
 This baseline vs. goal fault rate is something that will be tested the following year after the implementation of the new system has been concluded.

 ![switch](images/switch.jpg)

+The picture above shows a point machine (also known as a point motor, switch machine or switch motor).
+A point machine is a device for operating railway turnouts especially at a distance (Wikipedia 2009).

 There are two types of delays in railroads; AKV (emergency) and UKV (not so urgent).
 Based on data collected between Oslo S to Asker + Brobekk from January to May, the visualization below clearly shows that the amount of AKV’s has had a positive turnaround with a tradeoff in UKV’s where there has been fewer AKV’s each and every month in 2017 than earlier.